lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`
   - Removed backend status copy like "Scores synced from Supabase snapshots" from the round leaderboard card so the UI stays player-facing.

+### Compete Timer Enforcement Behaviour (2025-10-24)

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - The HUD timer is now always visible in compete mode, ensuring that players see a countdown even if the lobby settings briefly report the timer as off.
+  - The timer is controlled by PartyKit and is updated in real-time to reflect the authoritative countdown.

 ### Compete Multiplayer Flow Review (2025-10-24)

-- **Round gameplay**: `src/pages/GameRoundPage.tsx`
+- **Timer visibility**: `GameRoundPage.tsx` now forces `timerEnabled` to `true` whenever the route is in compete mode so the HUD always renders a countdown.
+This ensures the client keeps showing the PartyKit-controlled timer even if lobby settings briefly report the timer as off, preventing blank timer states during rounds.
-  - Player submission broadcasts arrive via `useLobbyChat()` callbacks and update `submittedCounts`, `peerRoster`, and HUD chips.
+- **Player submission broadcasts**: arrive via `useLobbyChat()` callbacks and update `submittedCounts`, `peerRoster`, and HUD chips.
 The first peer submission triggers the countdown rush by clamping `useGameLocalCountdown` to 15 s when more than one player is still active.
-  - `peerRoster` merges live PartyKit roster data with Supabase `useRoundPeers()` aggregates so HUD avatars and counts stay aligned with the authoritative lobby size.
 - **Hint penalties**: `src/hooks/useHintV2.ts` persists XP and accuracy debt per purchase; `src/hooks/useRoundPeers.ts` rehydrates the same debts for peers so leaderboards and HUD displays reflect consistent penalties.
 - **Timer synchronization**: `buildTimerId()` and `useGameLocalCountdown()` coordinate an authoritative countdown per `roomId`/round.
 Peers joining late hydrate from Supabase and PartyKit, and countdown rush only fires once per round.
 - **Results readiness**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx` listens for `results-ready` payloads from `useLobbyChat()` to auto-advance when all players acknowledge.
 A fallback increments `localFallbackReady` so players can still progress if PartyKit signalling fails temporarily.